-In the fashion industry, there is less of a distinction between the terms “vegan” and “cruelty-free” for the simple reason that there is no obligation to carry out animal testing for apparel and accessories—so in fashion the terms tend to be used interchangeably.
-That said, for the super-conscious consumer, understanding what goes on in the beauty space can help us make certain choices in fashion—for example, if a company sells “vegan” clothes, would we still buy them knowing that the same brand tests its fragrances and cosmetics on animals?
+In the fashion industry, there is less of a distinction between the terms “vegan” and “cruelty-free” for the simple reason that there is no obligation to carry out animal testing for apparel and accessories.
+So in fashion, the terms tend to be used interchangeably.
+That said, for the super-conscious consumer, understanding what goes on in the beauty space can help us make certain choices in fashion.
+For example, if a company sells “vegan” clothes, would we still buy them knowing that the same brand tests its fragrances and cosmetics on animals?

 What’s going on with animals in fashion?

-Even for those of us who would choose to not wear anything originating from a dead animal, such as fur, leather, or other skins, it’s still worth bearing in mind that animals used (as opposed to killed) for fashion suffer immensely—so if you are concerned about animal welfare, you may want to consider moving away from wool, angora, and all other animal-derived materials, too.
+Even for those of us who would choose not to wear anything originating from a dead animal, such as fur, leather, or other skins, it’s still worth bearing in mind that animals used (as opposed to killed) for fashion suffer immensely.
+So if you are concerned about animal welfare, you may want to consider moving away from wool, angora, and all other animal-derived materials, too.

-Nonetheless, such changes are a step forward not only in terms of animal welfare, but also from an environmental impact perspective: a Pulse of Fashion report released in 2017 concluded that from the perspective of environmental degradation, three out of the four worst fabrics are animal-derived, the four fabrics in questions being: leather, silk, conventional cotton, and wool—yet another reason to choose vegan fashion.
+Nonetheless, such changes are a step forward not only in terms of animal welfare but also from an environmental impact perspective: a Pulse of Fashion report released in 2017 concluded that from the perspective of environmental degradation, three out of the four worst fabrics are animal-derived, the four fabrics in question being: leather, silk, conventional cotton, and wool—yet another reason to choose vegan fashion.
 For a concise guide on the environmental impacts of animal products in fashion, check out our existing article.

 Let’s get dressed

-If you are that way inclined, switching to vegan fashion is in fact extremely easy!
+If you are that way inclined, switching to vegan fashion is, in fact, extremely easy.

 Here are a few suggestions:

-- look out for the innovative vegan fabrics already out there and currently being developed: from lab-grown silk or silk derived from citrus residue, to vegan leather alternatives made from fruit to leaves and back again (including the upcoming fungi-derived Mylo leather, developed thanks to collaboration among prominent industry players), to recyclable nylon known as ECONYL made from abandoned fishing nets, the future of vegan fabrics is promising
+- look out for the innovative vegan fabrics already out there and currently being developed: from lab-grown silk or silk derived from citrus residue to vegan leather alternatives made from fruit to leaves and back again (including the burgeoning fungi-derived Mylo leather, developed thanks to collaboration among prominent industry players), to recyclable nylon known as ECONYL made from abandoned fishing nets, the future of vegan fabrics is promising

 Compassion towards animals deserves to be added as a UN Sustainable Development Goal because it is an issue of justice and science that is tied to some of the most harmful industries on the planetJoshua Katcher